Data Breach Response and Incident Notification

 - Designed a data breach response framework for a multinational, including escalation procedures, template ICO notifications, individual communications, and regulator engagement protocols across UK and EU jurisdictions.

-- Advised on the interaction between the UK GDPR breach notification requirements and Ofcom’s security incident reporting obligations under the Telecommunications (Security) Act 2021 for a dual-regulated operator.
+- Advised on the interaction between the UK GDPR When must I notify the ICO of a data breach? and Ofcom’s security incident reporting obligations under the Telecommunications (Security) Act 2021 for a dual-regulated operator.

 Related data protection pages